ManiacTwister/hpfeedIRC/README.md

 =========

 ## About
-hpfeedIRC is an IRC notifier for the hpfeeds publish-subscribe protocol.
+hpfeedIRC is a IRC notifier for the hpfeeds publish-subscribe protocol.
 You need an hpfeed instance on which you can connect to use this bot.

 ## Installation